barseghyanartur/django-admin-timeline/docs/index.rst

-Package
 ===================================
 django-admin-timeline

-Description
 ===================================
 A Facebook-like timeline app for Django admin.
 It's very similar to built-in feature `Daily progress`, but then has a nicer templates and infinite scroll implemented.
 Actions are broken up by day, then by action.
 Filtering by user (multiple select) and content type (multiple select) is implemented.

 Prerequisites
 ===================================
-- Django 1.5.+, 1.6.+
+- Django 1.4, 1.5, 1.6, 1.7
-- Python 2.6.8+, 2.7.+, 3.3.+
+- Python >=2.6.8, 2.7, 3.3

 Installation
 ===================================